cisco-open/k8s-objectmatcher/README.md

 #### IgnoreField

-This CalculateOptions removes an arbitrary field from both objects before comparing.
+This CalculateOptions removes an arbitrary field from objects before comparing them.
 A common usage might be to remove the metadata fields by using the `IgnoreField("metadata") option.

 ## Contributing